pkulchenko/fullmoon/README.md

 - Response streaming and Server-Sent Events support
 - Cookie/header/session generation and processing
 - Parametrized URL rewrites and re-routing
+- Form validation with a variety of checks
 - Custom 404 and other status pages
 - Access to all Redbean features